Udrasht/IIITH_SSD/ssd_lab_activity_5/README.md

 how we can run this file
-dowlnload the zip file and index.html in any bew browser
+dowlnload the zip file and run index.html in any bew browser